NA-103 Faisalabad-IX: 2018–2023: NA-107 Faisalabad-VII

+2024–present: NA-103 Faisalabad-IX

 Election 2002

 General elections were held on 10 Oct 2002.
 Mushtaq Ali Cheema of PML-Q won by 38,278 votes.

 Election 2008

 General elections were held on 18 Feb 2008.
 Muhammad Ijaz Virk of Pakistan Peoples Party Parliamentarian (PPPP) won by 56,910 votes.

 Election 2013

 Election Proceedings Terminated under section 18 of the Representation of the people Act 1976 due to the death of a contesting Candidate.

+By-election 2013

+A by-election was held on 22 August 2013 and Mian Abdul Manan of PML(N) won the election with 47,107 votes, defeating Faiz Ullah Kamoka of Pakistan Tehreek-e-Insaf (PTI).

 Election 2018

 General elections were held on 25 July 2018.

-By-election 2023

-A by-election will be held on 19 March 2023 due to the resignation of Khurram Shehzad, the previous MNA from this seat.